paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 # [fit] **A**lgorithm

 ^
-ECDSA, and using a specific type of Elliptic Curve algorithm called...
+ECDSA, and Bitcoin uses a specific type of Elliptic Curve algorithm called...

 ---
 [.slidenumbers: false]